Groat Road Bridges

 Bridging the Gap

-An important river crossing in Edmonton gets renewed for 75 more years.
+An important river crossing in Edmonton gets renewed for another 75 years.

 Edmonton’s Groat Road Bridge is a major thoroughfare for traffic between downtown, University of Alberta area, north- and southwest Edmonton, and Hawrelak Park.
 After years of service, this workhorse needs a bit of TLC to continue servicing the city.
 The rehabilitation work on the bridge will extend its service life by 75 years, so Edmontonians can continue to cross the river for decades to come.